This post may contain affiliate links. Please see my disclosure policy for details.

 Click here to find out more about this amazing statue and discover the legend of Robin Hood with these attractions in Nottingham

 Nottingham Castle is also an awesome attraction that I have visited in the past.
-But, it’s currently closed until 2021 following a huge renovation.
+It’s now just reopened after three years of closure!

 Take a City of Caves Tour & visit the National Justice Museum

 Nottingham has a huge cave system underground and there are thought to be over 800 caves beneath the city.
 After some extensive excavations over the years, many of these caves are now popular attractions.

 The City Of Caves is a fantastic chance to see what life was really like here.
 Many people lived in these caves and made them a home years ago.

 Some of the caves were tanneries, breweries, storehouses, and even shops.
 It was also used as an air-raid shelter during World War II!

 The City of Caves gives you the chance to explore some of the 500 caves they have uncovered under the National Justice System.
 Just make sure to book in advance as tours sell out quickly!

 The National Justice System is also a really awesome muse… It takes you through the history of criminal justice, prisons, and eventually prison reforms.

 Highlights of their collection include Oscar Wilde’s cell door, the bath from the brides in the bath murders, and some of the force-feeding equipment used on the Suffragettes.